The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Enriching

 The hexagon equations follow from the hexagon equations for the braiding in $\cat{C}$. \end{proof}

-\subsection{Towards $\dcentcat{A}$-Crossed Braided Categories}
+\subsection{Towards $\dcentcat{A}$-crossed braided categories}

-To ensure that our construction gives a braided object, we will enrich our category $\underleftarrow{\cat{C}}$ further to a $\dcentcat{A}$-enriched category $\underleftarrow{\underline{\cat{C}}}$, where we will take care to encode the braiding monodromy from Equation \eqref{failuremonodromy} into the half-braidings we pick on our hom-objects.
+Recall that our goal is to give a tensor product of braided tensor categories containing $\cat{A}$.
+To achieve this, we want a construction that produces from such categories enriched categories that are braided, and will take a product of these that takes braided categories to braided categories.
+To ensure that our construction gives a braided object, we will enrich our category $\underleftarrow{\cat{C}}$ further to a $\dcentcat{A}$-enriched category $\underleftarrow{\underline{\cat{C}}}$, where we take care to encode the braiding monodromy from Equation \eqref{failuremonodromy} into the half-braidings we pick on our hom-objects.
 As the swap map for the convolution product of $\dcentcat{A}$-enriched categories uses these half-braidings, we can use this to cancel the failure of the naturality of the braiding.